 Darrell Braun notes that if you search the web for “Gibson Les Paul,” “the words ‘will not stay in tune’ usually pop up as one of the top searches.
 “And if you click on that, you’ll find hundreds of threads of people just absolutely frustrated why their very, very expensive guitars will not stay in tune.”

-In this new video, Darrell explores three reasons why the Les Paul won’t stay in tune due to its headstock design.
-He notes the nut material and width, the G and D string paths through the nut, and the rake of the headstock angle.
+In this recent-ish video, Darrell explores three reasons why the Les Paul won’t stay in tune due to its headstock design.
+He notes the nut material and width, the G and D string paths through the nut and the rake of the headstock angle.
 Darrell also looks at other guitar manufacturers’ designs to note why they don’t suffer from tuning issues.

 If you’re a regular to these pages, you’ve undoubtedly seen many of Darrell’s videos in which he compares the tone of various models.
 Some favorites include “Les Paul vs Stratocaster vs Telecaster: The Ultimate Electric Guitar Comparison,” “Squier vs Fender: What’s the Difference?” and on a completely different note, “Three Blues Riffs Every Guitarist Should Know.”

 For more of Darrell’s videos, visit his YouTube channel.